 In spring and summer, Berlin is definitely unbeatable with all of its outdoor events, beer gardens and all the action.
 I have three words for you: Carnival of Cultures.
 Also there is the unique Berlin aura city tourists seem to love so much.
 Try to beat that, Prague.

 Yes, those hordes of tourists from Rome, Reims, Raleigh, Riga, Reykjavik, Raipur, Recife or Richmond will step on our feet.
 In elevators, they will squeeze us like oranges.
 On the observation deck, they will sneeze into our faces.
-And when they ask you for directions, they will always do so at the wrong moment, just when someone finally commented on one of our stupid Facebook posts and we need to reply immediately.
-So be it, since tourists are good people.
+And when they ask you for directions, they will always do so at the wrong moment, e.g. when the love of your life is on the phone.
+So be it.
+Tourists are good people.

 At the Zeiss Planetarium, those dear friends from all over the world will already have purchased all tickets available for the next 124 years once you get there.
 But that’s fine.
 You took that trip to Prenzlauer Allee for nothing?
 So what?
 There is plenty of other stuff to see.
 Planets are overrated anyway.